Players making better players.

 Key Player VALUES

-1. Feedback helps to establish clear expectations, set achievable goals, and lays the foundation for mutually beneficial partnerships.
+1. Feedback helps to establish clear expectations and set achievable goals.

 I’m more likely to coach kids because you see a lot of improvement.